Rural tree scheme

 You can order your indigenous plants from 1 July to 1 December every year.
 However, it is best to order early as Council may close the scheme before December if demand is high.

-Once the orders have been received, nurseries propagate the plants, which are available to ratepayers in either autumn or spring the following year.
+Once the orders have been received, nurseries propagate the plants, which are available to ratepayers in autumn the following year.

-You can download the order form(PDF, 220KB), pick one up at a customer service centre or ask to have one posted to you.
+You can download the order form(PDF, 285KB), pick one up at a customer service centre or ask to have one posted to you.
 You can also make your application online here.

 Once you have completed the order form, eligible ratepayers must: